 Wynn, a keen dancer and runner, suffered a stroke at work in 2012.
 After a hospital stay and a period of rehabilitation at Daniel Yorath House, she was admitted to Osman House in 2015.
 Upon admission, although her mobility had improved, she still struggled with some everyday activities.
 Staff used motivational techniques and physical guidance to help her carry out these daily tasks.
 Wynn’s rehabilitation programme included practical groups to develop her independence, including money management, baking and a regular memory group.
 With support from staff, she is now able to cook meals for herself.
 Wynn has also been able to start running again, taking part in a Race for Life event, which has been fantastic for her confidence.
 Read more about Wynn's story.

-Discover more about how our service users progressed between admission and discharge at our services across the country in our Outcomes report 2018.
+Discover more about how our service users progressed between admission and discharge at our services across the country in our full Brain Injury Report 2019-2020.

 Osman House is situated in Scholes, approximately seven miles north of Leeds city centre.
 Accommodation comprises ten en-suite bedrooms and well-appointed communal areas, including a lounge, dual-use kitchen and dining area.
 There is a private garden, patio and summer house to the rear.
 The service also incorporates assistive technology opportunities